Acellera/htmd/doc/source/how-to/system-build-custombond.md

 ]
 ```

-You'll usually also need to template both endpoints under different resnames so each side carries the right partial charges - see {doc}`Build a stapled peptide <../tutorials/system-prep/04-stapled-peptide>` for the full flow.
+You'll usually also need to template both endpoints under different resnames so each side carries the right partial charges; see {doc}`Build a stapled peptide <../tutorials/system-prep/04-stapled-peptide>` for the full flow.

 ### Multi-bond entry from `parameterizeFromSpecs`